iamshadmirza/Hashnode-Blog-Backup/ckjcomnzl0eoglvs173mb7wmg.md

 > If you know Tanay, you might be familiar with the team tanay job challenge.
 My encounter with Tanay was way before that happened.
 I would say that the job challenge is a consolidation of all the advice he was sharing in the group to get a job.
 If you're looking for a job, you should [check it out](https://2020.teamtanay.jobchallenge.dev/).

-> Note: NeogCamp didn't back then, I have not taken any bootcamp.
+> Note: Bootcamp didn't exist back then, I was mostly learning myself.

 ## My Breakthrough Project